TJSOmega/Project-ATTMN/README.md

 - destructure array

 ## Creating Snippets - Contribute to our Library!

 -
+- 3.)
+Go to the (extension.js) the config object will need your google Id and json file with credentials.
+- 3.)
+Navigate to the snippets directory.
+Create a file within the snippets directory that performs the function of your choosing.

 ## Debugging
 - Debug logging is implemented with visionmedia/debug